-Studying abroad is most advantageous and the youngsters are quite interested venturing in a new country with different customs and outlooks.
+Studying abroad is most advantageous and the youngsters are quite interested in venturing into a new country with different customs and outlooks.
 Taking into account the universal education scenario, many students are aiming for their higher education in the United Kingdom.
-Before landing in the UK, it is imperative to gain knowledge on those rules and activities which are permitted for the International Students residing in the UK.
-Of course, the students will have to adhere to the restrictions enforced by the UK Government and the educational Institutions for a secured academic life.
-In order to make yourself aware on the guidelines, the following guide is therefore provided for clear information.
-Read on, you would get answered for all your queries!
+Before landing in the UK, it is imperative to gain knowledge of those rules and activities which are permitted for International Students residing in the UK.
+Of course, the students will have to adhere to the restrictions enforced by the UK Government and the educational Institutions for a secure academic life.
+In order to make yourself aware of the guidelines, the following guide is therefore provided for clear information.
+Read on, you would get answers to all your queries!

-Students on a student visa can do most kinds of job except the following:
+Students on a student visa can do most kinds of jobs except the following:

 - Be self-employed;

 - Be employed as a professional sportsperson including as a sports coach – paid or unpaid,

 - Be employed as an entertainer- paid or unpaid;

 - Work as a doctor or dentist in training, unless you are on the foundation programme.

 The international students should keep in mind these restrictions throughout their time on a UK student visa.

 Undergraduate students are able to undertake an internship during the official University vacation periods.
 Particularly, the medical students undertake work placements as part of their course.
 The International Student Office deals with these placement services and provides the required information to the Home Office at the beginning of the relevant academic year.
 Masters students could also undertake an internship during their official vacation periods and it is compulsory to keep your Faculty or Department informed of any changes.
 As far as the academic year for postgraduate research students is concerned, it is continuous throughout the year.
 In this circumstance, it is feasible to undertake an internship if it is considered to be a contributing factor to your Ph.D. research and approved under the leave-to-work-away procedures.